-Let’s start with looking for eUpgrade space to business class.
+Let’s start by looking for eUpgrade space to business class.

-The search results will then repopulate, showing you whether or not there is eUpgrade availability for business class on each flight.
+The search results will then repopulate, showing you whether or not there’s eUpgrade availability for business class on each flight.

 Flights with eUpgrade availability will clearly show “Eligible for eUpgrade” underneath the cost, and flights without eUpgrade availability will clearly show “You will be waitlisted” underneath the cost.